invince/invince-worker/README.md

     @Autowired
     public RedisWorkerPoolExample (
-            @Value(xxxx) int nbWorker, // for front node set 0, for working node set nb worker you want per working node IWorkerPoolHelper redisHelper // if you import the WorkerConfig and active the redis-workerpool ) {
+            @Value(xxxx) int nbWorker, // for front node set 0, for working node set nb worker you want per working node IWorkerPoolHelper redisHelper // if you import the WorkerPoolConfiguration and active the redis-workerpool ) {
         super(new WorkerPoolSetup()
                 .setMaxNbWorker(nbWorker)